JeremyAnsel/xwa_hooks/xwa_hook_mission_objects/zip/readme.txt

 By default, the turrets lasers are unlimited.
 They can be made limited by setting "UnlimitedTurretLaser = 0".
 See the "hook_mission_objects.cfg" file or the "hook_mission_objects" section of "hooks.ini".

+# object profiles
+Suppose that the new craft is "FlightModels\[Model].opt".
+To hide meshes for a craft, create a file named "FlightModels\[Model]ObjectProfiles.txt" or create a section named "[ObjectProfiles]" in "FlightModels\[Model].ini".
+The format is:
+ProfileName = indices
+indices are a comma separated list.
+See "ModelObjectProfiles.txt"

+Suppose that the mission is "[MissionDir]\[Mission].tie".
+To define an object profile for a flightgroup, create a file named "[MissionDir]\[Mission]_Objects.txt" or create a section named "[Objects]" in "[MissionDir]\[Mission].ini".
+The format is
+ObjectProfile_fg_# = ProfileName
+Replace # with the flightgroup index.
+The default ProfileName is "Full".
+See "Objects.txt"

 *** Credits ***